OctopusDeploy/docs/docs/api-and-integration/server-extensibility/authoring-an-octopus-deploy-server-extension.md

 ---
-title: Authoring an Octopus Deploy server extension
+title: Authoring an Octopus Deploy Server extension
-description: Technical details of how to author an Octopus Deploy server extension.
+description: Technical details of how to author an Octopus Deploy Server extension.
 ---

 ## Octopus.Server.Extensibility {#AuthoringanOctopusDeployserverextension-Octopus.Server.Extensibility}

-This is the key NuGet package you will need in order to build an Octopus Deploy server extension.
+This is the key NuGet package you will need in order to build an Octopus Deploy Server extension.

 ### Octopus.Server.Extensibility.Extensions {#AuthoringanOctopusDeployserverextension-Octopus.Server.Extensibility.Extensions}

-This namespace contains the interfaces and structures an extension can implement, which the Octopus Deploy server will go looking for.
+This namespace contains the interfaces and structures an extension can implement, which the Octopus Deploy Server will go looking for.

 The key interface to be aware of is **IOctopusExtension**, as this forms the entry point for your extension and without it the server cannot load your extension.
 An example of its usage is as follows: